 - You’ll see a menu that looks like this:

 Right-click on any cell to get this contextual menu

 - Once you have the Format Cells dialog box open, go to the Alignment tab and check the box next to Wrap Text:

 - The text in that cell will now wrap automatically.

-If you have a particular preference as to whether all the data across the row lines up at the top, the bottom, or in the center, select all the cells you want to re-align, then right-click to get the menu (as we saw above), choose Format Cells, and go back to the Alignment tab.
+If you have a particular preference as to whether the cell text aligns from the top, the bottom, or in the center, select all the cells you want to re-align, then right-click to get the menu (as we saw above), choose Format Cells, and go back to the Alignment tab.